feremabraz/osric-rules-engine/docs/authoring/03-rule-design.md

 * Read prior rule outputs via `ctx.acc`.
 * Narrow stored entity slices to only required fields to minimize coupling.
 * If you need a fuller shape later, introduce a separate load rule.
+* Immutability: The engine deep‑freezes each rule’s contributed values when merging them.
+Do **not** mutate previously produced fragments.
+If you need a multi‑step construction buffer (e.g. character creation), place it under the key `draft` – this key is intentionally left mutable until the final persistence rule.
+Avoid introducing additional mutable builder keys.

 ## Error Emission
 * Domain issues: `return ctx.fail('CODE', 'message')` to stop execution gracefully.
 This returns a sentinel (currently typed as a value, not `never`).